Selling Rental Property in Oklahoma

 - Some cash now, rest over time – Maybe you have some debts to pay or a mortgage on the house.
 This is where we pay those debts and/or mortgages, get you some cash in hand, and pay the rest of the price over time with interest.
 So not only do you get money right away, but you also get interest on the rest of your money increasing the profit you make when you sell.

-- Little or no cash now, rest over time – This is for those folks that get how banks make their money.
+- Little or no cash now, rest over time (full market value) – This is for those folks that understand how banks make their money.
 What would you rather have $100,000 now or $100,000 over 15 years at 5% interest?
 The first option gets you $100,000.
 The second gets you $142,000.
 We work out deals like this all the time with people.
 The interest rate, down payment, and length of payments are all negotiable.
 The point is, you delay getting all the money up front for a higher profit and less tax burden.

 The final word on selling rental property